sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 But

-An external website will be considered distribution
+An external website will be considered distribution under certain licences

 --